francescolonardo/CRTP-Preparation/learning_objective_15.md

 [SNIP]
 ```

 Awesome!
-We escalated to Enterprise Admins too!
+We escalated to Enterprise Administrators too!
 🚩

 ---